KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 *Key Findings: 69% of water collectors are women; 64% of crime victims in water related crimes are also women; It is almost twice as expensive to improve a source in a rural area, compared to an urban area; We are over budget in every province.*

 #### Python Packages:
 Secondly, the Agricultural sector will be analysed.
-This part of the project aligns with multiple goals, namely:
+This will be done with the goal of automating farming in Maji Ndogo, a place with diverse and challenging agricultural landscapes.
+The long-term goal is to have fully autonomous farming equipment that can intelligently manage and optimise agricultural processes.
+This part of the project aligns with multiple SDG goals, namely:
 - Zero Hunger (Goal 2): End hunger, achieve food security and improved nutrition, and promote sustainable agriculture.
 - Decent Work and Economic Growth (Goal 8): Promote sustained, inclusive, and sustainable economic growth, full and productive employment, and decent work for all.
 - Industry, Innovation, and Infrastructure (Goal 9): Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation.
 - Responsible Consumption and Production (Goal 12): Ensure sustainable consumption and production patterns.

 Here, I will create .py files to do the cleaning of data.
-The packages will ingest data (from the web, databases), process data (field data and weather data)
+The packages will ingest data (from the web, databases), process data (field data and weather data).
+The packages are named:
+- data_ingestion.py
+- field_data_processor.py
+- weather_data_processor.py

 *Key Findings: _*